Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Jose Altuve At The Plate

-- Altuve is batting .317 with 13 doubles, a triple, nine home runs and 32 walks.
+- Altuve has 14 doubles, a triple, nine home runs and 34 walks while batting .317.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.